iPTF16geu through the lens of thermonuclear explosion models: Models

-We also include the DDC6 model from \cite{blondin--13}, which is calculated using the same method previously described for pure detonations by \cite{Blondin17}.
+In both of these cases, the ashes of the deflagration (which contain the majority of the neutron-rich, stable IGE) can buoyantly rise before the detonation starts.
+The detonation then burns the rest of the white dwarf almost instantaneously.
+This results in the deflagration ashes being found outside the detonation ashes.
+This is a unavoidable consequence of three-dimensional delayed detonation models \citep{Pakmor24}.
+In one-dimensional models however, this buoyancy cannot be treated and therefore deflagration ashes become trapped in the centre with the detonation ashes on the outside.
+These two configurations lead to very different ejecta structures, and hence observables, for models calculated in one dimension compared to multiple.
+To compare between these cases, we also include the one-dimensional DDC6 model from \cite{blondin--13}, which is calculated using the same method previously described for pure detonations by \cite{Blondin17}.
 This model has a slightly lower central density than the N10 model from \cite{Seitenzahl2013} (2.6$\times$10$^9$~g~cm$^{-3}$ c.f.
 2.9$\times$10$^9$~g~cm$^{-3}$) and produces a slightly smaller $^{56}$Ni mass of 0.73 $M_{\odot}$.
 Synthetic observables are calculated using \textsc{cmfgen}.
 As with \cite{Sim2013}, \cite{blondin--13} find reasonable agreement between their delayed detonation models and observations of normal SNe~Ia.

 \cite{Dessart14} present a slightly modified delayed detonation scenario -- pulsational-delayed detonations (PDDEL).
 Following modest expansion of the WD during the deflagration phase, nuclear burning stops and material begins to infall.
 A detonation is then triggered.
 Compared to the previously described delayed detonation scenario, this scenario results in a greater amount of unburned carbon after the explosion.
 Synthetic observables for these models are also simulated with \textsc{cmfgen}. \cite{Dessart14} show that these models produce observables that are generally consistent with those of other delayed detonation models, but they exhibit bluer colours and higher luminosities at earlier epochs.
 Here we consider the PDDEL1 model, which produces 0.76 $M_{\odot}$ of $^{56}$Ni\footnote{Both DDC and PDDEL model spectra are available at \url{https://www-n.oca.eu/supernova/snia/snia_ddc_pddel.html}.}.
+Despite differences in the ignition of the detonation, the DDC and PDDEL models both result in similar observables around maximum light.